-In fact, this somehow sounds like the latest of Insomnium gone East with a dose of Children of Bodom that just got itself an extra Power Metal injection.
-A refreshingly new version of Melodic Death Metal as we know it from the folks of Finland.
-All of this mostly delivered in unclean vocals, but some of select passages are actually coming through in clear voice.
+In fact, this somehow sounds like the latest of Insomnium gone East with a dose of Children of Bodom that just got itself an extra Death Metal injection.
+A refreshingly new version of traditional Melodic Death Metal, on a bed of thrash.
+All of this is mostly delivered in unclean vocals.
+But some select passages are actually coming through in clear voice.

 Mix all of that well in a shaker, pour and you got this very heavy version of spiritually laden mead, ahem – sorry – saké that Whispered serves you with the gusto only a Japanese chef can master during a meal.
 They must be high on Teriyaki sauce or something.

-And then, let’s face it: Same as the Viking theme, what other storyline would fit #metal better than the tradition-laden samurai lore.
+Same as the Viking theme, what other storyline would fit metal better than the tradition-laden samurai lore?
 So, as the #1 spot in Viking Metal is already taken by Amon Amarth and the likes, here we have some guys deciding to invent a new style and carve out their own niche.
-And they started this back in 2004 already, now cutting loose their 3rd studio album for our listening pleasure.
+And they started this back in 2004 already, now cutting loose their 3rd studio album.
 Hai, sensei!

 Metsutan will hook you with powerful and stellar musicianship!

-Given the quality of the record, you will even forgive them the garish album art or the band pictures seemingly cut out of some fantasy computer game gone awry.
+Given the quality of the record, you will even forgive them for the garish album art, or the band pictures seemingly cut out of some fantasy computer game gone awry.
 And don’t get me wrong, Samurai lore is studded with mysticism, so all this is not entirely down in the loony pit.
 It is only that my teeth just start grinding when looking at the cover.

 But then, oh boy!
 Metsutan really lets loose.

-The second track Exile of the Floating World thrashily murders your #metal, moving inexorably towards an epic, bombastic end.
-Some sort of a mix between Blynd and the latest of Cradle of Filth with a mighty shot of 10 year old Yoichi whiskey.
+The second track Exile of the Floating World thrashily murders your metal, moving inexorably towards an epic, bombastic end.
+Some sort of a mix between Blynd and the latest of Cradle of Filth with a mighty shot of 10-year-old Yoichi whiskey.
 This is one of the best tracks of the album right there.

-Mixing folksy parts into a somewhat bizarre blackened #metal brew.
+Mixing folksy parts into a somewhat bizarre blackened metal brew.
 The filet piece of the play, even if this is old goods.
-The track seemingly employs the concept of Onmyodo of olden times (or a version of it), always revisiting the same theme in #metal and folk versions – alternating good and bad.
+The track seemingly employs the concept of Onmyodo of olden times (or a version of it), always revisiting the same theme in metal and folk versions – alternating good and bad.

-A real symphonically powerful #metal track is Tsukiakari.
+A real symphonically powerful metal track is Tsukiakari.
 Not a lot of moonlight in this, but real Melodeath, Japanese style in the beginning, then taking on a more Prog flavor.
 This track features one of the best real solos on Metsutan, a pretty cool one too.
 Only to descend into thrashy madness once again towards the end.
 One of my favorites.

 Absolutely.
-The album and band really convince through an authentic and passionate approach to their own brand of #metal and direction, as real samurais must.
-And I’d say with this 3rd full length album they earned their very own slice of the #metal universe, now safely called Samurai Metal!
+The album and band really convince through an authentic and passionate approach to their own brand of metal and direction, as real samurais must.
+And I’d say, with this 3rd full-length album Whispered earned their very own slice of the metal universe, now safely called Samurai Metal!
 Cool stuff.